Alberta Ballet Company

 Alberta Ballet (also known as the Alberta Ballet Company) was founded by Muriel Taylor and Dr. Ruth Carse in 1958 and became a professional company in 1966.
-The company is a resident company of both the Northern Alberta Jubilee Auditorium in Edmonton, Alberta and the Southern Alberta Jubilee Auditorium in Calgary, Alberta and performs its full season in both venues.
+The company is a resident company of both the Northern Alberta Jubilee Auditorium in Edmonton, Alberta and the Southern Alberta Jubilee Auditorium in Calgary, Alberta, and performs its full season in both venues.

 Development

 Carse directed the company until 1975.
 She was followed by Jeremy Leslie-Spinks (1975-1976), Brydon Paige (1976–1988), and Ali Pourfarrokh (1988–1998).
 During Pourfarrokh's tenure, in 1990, the company merged with the Calgary City Ballet and moved into the Nat Christie Centre in Calgary.
 Since then, it has performed in both Edmonton and Calgary.

 Former San Francisco Ballet dancer Mikko Nissinen then directed the company until 2002.
 Nissinen introduced Balanchine works, while continuing to commission new works from Canadian and international choreographers.
 He toured the company to China, Finland, and Egypt.

-Jean Grand-Maître was then appointed as artistic director.
+Jean Grand-Maître was then appointed as artistic director in 2002.
+In 2019 Christopher Anderson was appointed co-artistic director of the company alongside Grand-Maître.
+This was planned as part of a three year transition process leading to Anderson becoming full artistic director of the company for the 2022/2023 season.

+In June 2023 it was announced that Christopher Anderson and Alberta Ballet had "decided to part ways”.
+Anderson left the company in December of 2023, and began his tenure as dance instructor at the University of South Carolina.

+Francesco Ventriglia has been director of the company since January 2024.

 Choreography

-Artistic Director Jean Grand-Maître has choreographed Carmen, which toured China, and Fiddle and the Drum, a collaboration with Joni Mitchell while at the Alberta Ballet.
-In the spring of 2010 the company built on its ballet and pop collaboration by staging an Elton John production named Elton: Love Lies Bleeding.
+Artistic director Jean Grand-Maître has choreographed Carmen, which toured China, and Fiddle and the Drum, a collaboration with Joni Mitchell while at the Alberta Ballet.
+In the spring of 2010, the company built on its ballet and pop collaboration by staging an Elton John production named ELTON: Love Lies Bleeding.
 Elton John reportedly was so moved by Fiddle and the Drum that he asked Alberta Ballet to produce a ballet for him.

 Alberta Ballet was the first Canadian company to stage a ballet by Christopher Wheeldon of the New York City Ballet.
 Wheeldon choreographed A Midsummer Night's Dream with the company.
 It also commissioned two pieces from Jorma Elo, of the Boston Ballet.

 Canadian choreographer Sabrina Matthews has created pieces the company as well.

-2015-2016 season
+Recent Seasons

+2015–2016

 The season included performances of the glam-rock ballet Love Lies Bleeding, featuring principal dancer Yukichi Hattori in the role of Elton John.

-2016-2017 season
+2016–2017

 The 2016–2017 season featuring Alberta Ballet company dancers included Dracula, The Nutcracker, Alice in Wonderland, and the World Premiere of Our Canada, a new creation in collaboration with Gordon Lightfoot.
 Dracula was on-loan from Texas Ballet Theater and choreographed by their artistic director, Ben Stevenson (dancer).

 Guest company performances included Shadowland (performed by Pilobolus), a mixed bill from dance company Les Ballets Trockadero de Monte Carlo, and Life (performed by BalletBoyz).